Unraveling the Complexity of Memory in RL Agents: an Approach for Classification and Evaluation: Memory in RL

 \begin{definition}[] \textbf{Agent context length} ($K \in \mathbb{N}$) -- is the maximum number of previous steps (triplets of $(o, a, r)$) that the agent can process at time $t$. \end{definition}

 For example, an MLP-based agent processes one step at a time ($K=1$), while a transformer-based agent can process a sequence of up to $K=K_{attn}$ triplets, where $K_{attn}$ is determined by attention.
-Using the introduced Definition~\ref{def:context_length} for agent context length, we can introduce a formal definition for the Memory DM framework we focus on in this paper:
+Looking ahead, RNNs also have a $K=1$, but using hidden states allows longer dependencies to be handled.
+Using the introduced \autoref{def:context_length} for agent context length, we can introduce a formal definition for the Memory DM framework we focus on in this paper:

 \begin{definition}[] \textbf{Memory Decision-Making} (\textbf{Memory DM}) -- is a class of POMDPs in which the agents decision-making process at time $t$ is based on the history $h_{0:t-1} = \{(o_i, a_i, r_i)\}_{i=0}^{t-1}$ if $t>0$ otherwise $h=\varnothing$.
 The objective is to determine an optimal policy $\pi^{*} (a_{t}\mid o_t, h_{0:t-1})$ that maps the current observation $o_t$ and history $h_{0:t-1}$ of length $t$ to an action $a_{t}$, maximizing the expected cumulative reward within a single POMDP environment $\mathcal{M}_P$: $J^\pi = \mathbb{E}_{\pi}\left[\sum\limits_{t=0}^{T-1}\gamma^t r_t\right]$, where $T$ -- episode duration, $\gamma \in [0,1]$ -- discount factor. \end{definition}